pytorch/tutorials/recipes_source/xeon_run_cpu.rst

    * - ``--disable-iomp``
      - bool
      - False
-     - By default, Intel(R) OpenMP lib will be used if installed.
-Setting this flag would disable the usage of Intel(R) OpenMP.
+     - By default, Intel® OpenMP lib will be used if installed.
+Setting this flag would disable the usage of Intel® OpenMP.

 .. note::